 Day two trek is more scenic than day one and with the 3 hours hiking duration.
 As you keep following the Pa Chhu riverbank, you eventually see Mt.
 Jomolhari and other giant mountains vistas.
-After three hours of the grueling hike trekkers enter Seo Gewog center, from there it takes another 20 minutes hike to the Jomolhari Base Camp.
+After three hours of the gruelling hike trekkers enter Seo Gewog centre, from there it takes another 20 minutes hike to the Jomolhari Base Camp.

 The base camp at Jangothang sits by an old ruined fortress beneath Mt.
 Jomolhari and its neighbor Jichu Drake and Tseringang.

 Most of the tourists make it to Jomolhari base camp and for those hikers who aspire to go beyond and climb higher altitude, They use Jangothang as the acclimatization point.
 In the morning tourists wake up to the great view of two colossal snow-capped mountains of Bhutan and this experience is felt only if you have trekked to the base of Jomolhari base camp.
 Jangothang is a place where you meet tourists from all over the world.
 Locals, trekking crews, guides, staff, and tourists get to exchange conversation.
 It is the meet point for people doing snowmen trek, Gasa– Laya Trek, and many more.

 • The trekking trail routes to Termola (Forbidden Pass) into Tibet.

 • The divine mad man, Lam Drukpa Kuenley is believed to have taken the part of Jomolhari trekking Route to enter Bhutan.